Weber State University

 Any member or officer may be removed for cause (i.e. showing gross neglect of duty) by a majority vote of the quorum.
 In the event of such removal from office, vacancies shall be filled as outlined in Section 7.
 Vacancies.

 Section 4.
 Election of Members to SAC

-The SAC shall facilitate a nomination and election procedure each year.
-The SAC shall appoint an election chair and subcommittee to facilitate and oversee the election process.
+SAC shall facilitate a nomination and election procedure each year.
+SAC shall appoint an election chair and subcommittee to facilitate and oversee the election process.
 Elections are open to all eligible salaried, non-faculty employees whose employment is at least .75 FTE per fiscal year.
-Nominees must confirm willingness and availability to serve in the position if they are elected.
+Nominees must confirm willingness and availability to serve in the position for a full 3-year term if they are elected.

-The SAC committee will have the responsibility to fill vacant seats as members transfer or terminate.
+SAC will have the responsibility to fill vacant seats as members transfer or terminate.
 Refer to Section 7.
 Vacancies.

 Section 5.
 Responsibilities of Members

-Each committee member shall attend meetings and shall vote on matters of business transacted by SAC.
-In addition, committee members shall disseminate pertinent information from the SAC to staff employees within their division and shall receive and report to SAC suggestions offered and issues raised by their constituents.
+Each SAC member shall attend meetings and shall vote on matters of business transacted by SAC.
+In addition, council members shall disseminate pertinent information from SAC to staff employees within their division and shall receive and report to SAC suggestions offered and issues raised by their constituents.